f0rmiga/gcc-toolchain/README.md

-# gcc-toolchain
+# Bazel GCC toolchain

-This is a fully-hermetic toolchain to run the gcc compiler under Bazel along with associated tools such as linkers.
+This is a fully-hermetic Bazel GCC toolchain for Linux.
+It supports the glibc variants of https://toolchains.bootlin.com.
+You can find the documentation under [docs](./docs/).

 _Need help?_ This ruleset has support provided by https://aspect.dev.